A new relativistic hydrodynamics code for high-energy heavy-ion collisions

 \section{Introduction}

-Relativistic hydrodynamics has been widely used for description of macroscopic dynamics in various fields ranging from nuclear physics to astrophysics.
-High-energy heavy-ion collision experiment is one of the active areas of relativistic hydrodynamics applications.
+Relativistic hydrodynamics has been widely used for the description of macroscopic dynamics in various fields ranging from nuclear physics to astrophysics.
+The high-energy heavy-ion collision experiment is one of the active areas of relativistic hydrodynamics applications.

-In 2005 at Relativistic Heavy Ion Collider (RHIC), production of strongly-interacting Quark-Gluon Plasma (QGP) was achieved, which was supported not only by the experimental data but also theoretical analyses \cite{QGP_RHIC}.
-Studies based on relativistic hydrodynamics have shown remarkable success in understanding various observables such as particle distributions, collective flows, particle correlations and so on \cite{deSouza:2015ena,Gale:2013da,Hirano:2012kj,NA}.
-The strong elliptic flow at RHIC is a highlight of the success of hydrodynamic models and is one of the evidences that the QGP is not a weakly interacting gas but a strongly interacting matter.
+In 2005 at the relativistic heavy-ion collider (RHIC), the production of strongly interacting quark-gluon plasma (QGP) was achieved, which was supported not only by the experimental data but also theoretical analyses \cite{QGP_RHIC}.
+Studies based on relativistic hydrodynamics have shown remarkable success in understanding various observables such as particle distributions, collective flows, particle correlations, and so on \cite{deSouza:2015ena,Gale:2013da,Hirano:2012kj,NA}.
+The strong elliptic flow at RHIC is a highlight of the success of hydrodynamic models and is one piece of evidence that the QGP is not a weakly interacting gas but a strongly interacting matter.
 Since then the hydrodynamic model has been one of the promising phenomenological models for the description of dynamics of hot and dense matter produced in the heavy-ion collisions.

-Construction of relativistic viscous hydrodynamic model has been of practical importance and has formed a basis for the analyses of the heavy-ion collisions \cite{Song:2007ux,Baier:2006gy,Dusling:2007gi,Denicol:2009am,Schenke:2010rr,Bozek:2011ua,Pang:2014ipa}.
-In the last decade, the hydrodynamic model itself has also been developed through the analyses of experimental data of heavy-ion collisions at RHIC and the Large Hadron Collider (LHC).
+The construction of relativistic viscous hydrodynamic model has been of practical importance and has formed a basis for the analyses of the heavy-ion collisions \cite{Song:2007ux,Baier:2006gy,Dusling:2007gi,Denicol:2009am,Schenke:2010rr,Bozek:2011ua,Pang:2014ipa}.
+In the last decade, the hydrodynamic model itself has also been developed through the analyses of experimental data of heavy-ion collisions at RHIC and the large hadron collider (LHC).
 By comparing the hydrodynamic model calculations and the experimental observables such as particle distributions and collective flows, detailed bulk properties of QGP such as the QCD equation of state and its transport coefficients have been investigated.
 Also, physical QCD equation of state is now available by lattice QCD simulations at vanishing chemical potential \cite{Lattice1, Lattice2} and is applied to the hydrodynamic model.
 This enables us to bridge the first principle lattice QCD simulations and the experimental data in the heavy-ion collisions.